FMint-SDE: A Multimodal Foundation Model for Accelerating Numerical Simulation of SDEs via Error Correction

-We created a pretraining dataset using the following SDE systems: \begin{enumerate} \item the geometric Brownian motion in 1D, \item the overdamped Langevin dynamics with Mueller's potential in 2D, which is a popular test problem in chemical physics literature \cite{EVE2010,yuan2023optimalcontrolsamplingtransition}, \item a ``periodic nonlinear oscillator'', a stochastically forced nonlinear oscillator with a time-periodic modulation in the drift term and state-dependent noise in 2D from Ref.~\cite{Cycles_Tori_Dankowicz},

-and \item the 3D Lorenz'63 system~\cite{lorenz1963deterministic} with added additive noise \cite{lorenz_Cameron_2019}. \end{enumerate} The definitions and settings for these systems, including coefficient ranges, time step sizes $\Delta t$, the values of strides $k$, and the range of initial conditions, are summarized in SM2 in the Supplementary Material.
+We created a pre-training dataset using the following four SDE systems: \begin{enumerate} \item the geometric Brownian motion in 1D; \item the overdamped Langevin dynamics with Mueller's potential in 2D (\emph{OLD-Mueller}, Section SM3), a popular test problem in chemical physics literature \cite{EVE2010,yuan2023optimalcontrolsamplingtransition}; \item a noisy nonlinear oscillator with a periodic modulation in the drift term and state-dependent noise in 2D (\emph{periodic nonlinear oscillator}) ~\cite{Cycles_Tori_Dankowicz}, \item the 3D Lorenz'63 system~\cite{lorenz1963deterministic} with added additive noise (\emph{stochastic Lorenz})\cite{lorenz_Cameron_2019}. \end{enumerate} The definitions and settings for these systems, including coefficient ranges, time step sizes $\Delta t$, stride values $k$, and the range of initial conditions, are found in Section SM3.

-For all pretraining SDE systems, we first sampled 1000 different parameters from the predefined parameter range.
-For each set of parameters, we sampled 10 initial conditions.
-Given each combination of parameters and initial conditions, 40 trajectories were generated with different noise realizations.
-The whole pretraining dataset, in consequence, consisted of 400,000 trajectories for each system.
+We first sampled $N_{\rm par} = 1000$ different parameters from the predefined parameter range for all pre-training SDE systems.
+For each set of parameters, we sampled $N_{\rm ic} = 10$ initial conditions.
+Given each combination of parameters and initial conditions, $N_{\rm noise} =40$ trajectories were generated with different noise realizations.
+Hence, the pre-training dataset consisted of $N_{\rm par}\cdot N_{\rm ic}\cdot N_{\rm noise} = 400,000 $ trajectories for each system.
 During training, each training sample consists of $K = 4$ demos and one query, randomly drawn from trajectories simulated with identical parameters.
 This means that the model first observes demos constructed from four trajectories of the same SDE, each with different initial conditions and noise realizations, and then predicts the error term of the fifth trajectory.
 The test set for each system consisted of trajectories with 25 different initial conditions and 40 noise realizations for each initial condition.